Ben Sasse: 2014

 In October 2013, Sasse announced his candidacy for the Senate seat held by Republican Mike Johanns, who was not seeking reelection.
 As of October 2013, his fundraising total of nearly $815,000 from individual donors in his first quarter broke Nebraska's previous record of $526,000 from individual donors, set in 2007 by Johanns while he was U.S. Secretary of Agriculture.

 Upon announcing his candidacy, Sasse expressed strong opposition to the Affordable Care Act.
-His primary opponent, former state Treasurer Shane Osborn, questioned the depth of Sasse's opposition to the ACA, publicizing articles and speeches Sasse delivered during and after the act's passage through Congress; according to the Omaha World-Herald, "Osborn's campaign appears intent on questioning whether Sasse is a true conservative."
-The Osborn campaign cited, among other pieces, a 2009 Bloomberg Businessweek column titled "Health-Care Reform: The Rush to Pass a Bad Bill", stating that "There's an emerging consensus that this [an individual mandate] might be a good idea", and a 2010 speech in which Sasse said Republicans would probably lack the votes to repeal the ACA, stating that "a middle-class entitlement has never been repealed", and opining that Republicans had failed to offer a viable alternative, preferring to stage "symbolic repeal votes".
+His primary opponent, former state Treasurer Shane Osborn, questioned the depth of Sasse's opposition to the ACA, publicizing articles and speeches Sasse delivered during and after the act's passage through Congress.
+According to the Omaha World-Herald, the Osborn campaign appeared "intent on questioning whether Sasse is a true conservative."
+The Osborn campaign cited a 2009 Bloomberg Businessweek Sasse column titled "Health-Care Reform: The Rush to Pass a Bad Bill" (which stated, "There's an emerging consensus that this [an individual mandate] might be a good idea").
+The Osborn campaign also cited a 2010 speech in which Sasse said Republicans would probably lack the votes to repeal the ACA, that "a middle-class entitlement has never been repealed", and that Republicans had staged "symbolic repeal votes" instead of offering a viable alternative to the ACA.
 Sasse's response was that in his articles and speeches, he was describing the political landscape rather than giving his own opinions on the ACA's merits; to a World-Herald reporter, he said, "I have never changed my position on thinking Obamacare is a bad idea".